-The Gallery of Modern Art’s (GOMA) major summer exhibition for 2013 is ‘Cai Guo-Qiang: Falling Back to Earth’, comprised of three spectacular installation works across the ground floor of GOMA — two of which are brand new — by renowned New York-based Chinese artist Cai Guo-Qiang.
-For insights into the exhibition, Ashley Hay spoke with the artist and key Gallery staff.
+The Gallery of Modern Art’s (GOMA) major summer exhibition for 2013 is ‘Cai Guo-Qiang: Falling Back to Earth’ — spectacular installation works across the ground floor of GOMA by renowned New York-based Chinese artist Cai Guo-Qiang — two of which are brand new.

 Imagine this: one day you walk into GOMA — and find a watering hole.
 In the middle of the room, 99 animals are gathered together, drinking: carnivores and herbivores, giraffes and elephants, wombats and kangaroos, and so many more.
 Stand quietly and you’ll hear a single drop of water as it hits the centre of the pond’s limitless blue, producing ripples across the perfect colour.
 It would be mesmerising, dislocating, magical.
 And it’s going to be a reality, thanks to the imagination of Cai Guo-Qiang, one of China’s leading artists.
-This is Heritage 2013, the centrepiece of ‘Falling Back to Earth’, Cai’s first solo exhibition in Australia, exclusive to Brisbane.
+This is Heritage 2013 (illustrated), the centrepiece of ‘Falling Back to Earth’, Cai’s first solo exhibition in Australia.

 Heritage has its genesis in a research trip Cai took through Queensland, visiting Lamington National Park and Stradbroke Island, in the winter of 2011.
 On Stradbroke he saw Brown Lake, a perched lake in the island’s centre.
 ‘The clear water and the contrast of the sand left a very deep impression on me,’ he says from his base in New York, ‘as did the memory of [children] bathing in the clear water, and how they were playing together’.
 The idea of these animals ‘putting their differences aside and enjoying and sharing the pond of water together’ is surreal, but Cai sensed it was also a sort of last paradise — ‘which isn’t dissimilar to what most people feel about Australia,’ he adds.
 ‘At the same time, there are some undercurrents, something sad, if not tragic, that spring from our fears for the future.’

 At 55, Cai stands at the pinnacle of his practice.
 Recent overseas shows include a major retrospective at the Guggenheim in New York and a new work at Mahtaf: Arab Museum of Modern Art in Qatar.
-An exhibition mounted for just 15 days at China’s National Art Museum was seen by over 50 000 people, and his signature pyrotechnics — which QAGOMA Design Manager Michael O’Sullivan describes as ‘drawing in the sky’ — featured in the opening and closing ceremonies of the Beijing Olympics, for which Cai directed visual and special effects.
+An exhibition mounted for just 15 days at China’s National Art Museum was seen by over 50 000 people, and his signature pyrotechnics featured in the opening and closing ceremonies of the Beijing Olympics, for which Cai directed visual and special effects.
 Recent creations include Inopportune: Stage One (nine suspended ‘exploding’ cars, held in the Seattle Art Museum collection) and Inopportune: Stage Two (a series of tigers leaping through the air, assaulted by arrows), both 2004; and Head On 2006, a Möbius strip of 99 wolves that hurl themselves at a glass barrier the precise height of the Berlin Wall, stagger as they fall, and limp back to rejoin the loop.
 A breathtaking work that Cai describes as exploring ‘the endless cycle of heroic and collective acts’, Head On has travelled to Brisbane for ‘Falling Back to Earth’.

 ‘but there was an explosion at the fireworks company, and all my products were gone.
 In 1999, I proposed another work inspired by the rainbow serpent — 99 zinc boats chained together, filled with alcohol, and lit as they floated along the river.
 Unfortunately the boats sank before they reached the audience.’
 He laughs again.
 ‘Most institutions would think, “Well, working with this artist, it’s a disaster”.
 But what I love about GOMA is that their commitment values creativity above all.’